tomshlomo/blog/posts/music/music.md

 [^1]: With linear, equally spaced array of sensors, if the usual anti-aliasing conditions hold: the spacing between the sensors is smaller than half the wavelength, and no 2 directions lie on the same cone who's axis contains the array.

-Assumption 2 is more restrictive.
+Assumption 1 is more restrictive.
 It means that no row of $X_S$ is a linear combination of the other rows.
 A necessary (but not sufficient) condition is $\left| S \right| \leq p$.
 \
-In the DOA estimation, each rows of $X_S$ contains the samples of a different source.
+In DOA estimation, each rows of $X_S$ contains the samples of a different source.
 If the sources are uncorrelated (e.g. different speakers) and $\left| S \right| \leq p$, it is very unlikely that one is a linear combination of the others.
 If the sources are correlated, this doesn't hold, and MUSIC can not be applied.
-This happens, for example, when one source is an echo of another, due to multi-path propagation.
+This happens, for example, when one source is an echo of another due to multi-path propagation.

 ### MUSIC
 The method above relies on the equation